dohee lee's Puri Arts performs Jeju Ritual. Photo: Whitney Browne, courtesy of the organization.

 Review Criteria:

-• Traditionality and relationship to community.
-What is the tradition?
-What is the lineage of the participating artists and how is the art form practiced in the community?
+• Traditionality and relationship to community: What is the tradition and how is the art form practiced in the community?

-• Viability of the proposed activities as evident in a clear request and timeline, and appropriate budget.
+• Viability and Impact of proposed activities: As evident in a clear request and understanding of goals, and appropriate budget.

 • Urgency related to endangered or marginalized art forms, endangered languages, age of culture bearers, timeliness related to social or political context, or other reasons.

-4. Please describe any urgency to sustaining or practicing this tradition within California, or your local community?
+5. Please describe any urgency to sustaining or practicing this tradition within California, or your local community?
+Why is it important to fund this proposal at this time?
 (Max 150 words)

 Artistic work samples play a vital role in understanding your practice and communities served.
 Carefully select samples that will demonstrate with clarity key features of your practice and proposal.